Athens Best Monuments

 Should I buy the Acropolis Ticket in advance in the Summer?

-Yes, do purchase the Acropolis ticket in advance if you are visiting Athens in the summer (normal €20), as the lines can get really crazy and long.
+Yes, do purchase the Acropolis ticket in advance if you are visiting Athens in the summer (normal €20), as the lines can get crazy and long.
 If you are going to more sites than just Acropolis you better buy the combo ticket (€30) that permits entry within five days to the:

 - Acropolis Hill and Slopes